By Tim Notier

 For 2,500 pesos (which was about a hundred dollars, and much less than the bribe I paid) Marisa had multiple blood tests, an X-Ray, and had been treated with pain medication.
 A healthier version of Marisa was able to go back to the hotel with me.

-Halloween had proven to be quit a scary day for us.
+Halloween had proven to be quite a scary day for us.

 Our newest book!